-Normalization or database normalization is a process to organize the data into database tables.
+Normalization or the database normalization is a process to organize the data into database tables.
 To make a good database design, you have to follow Normalization practices.
-Without normalization, a database system might be slow, inefficient and might not produce the expected result.
+Without normalization, a database system might be slow, inefficient, and might not produce the expected result.
 Normalization reduces data redundancy and inconsistent data dependency.

 We organize the data into database tables by using normal forms of rules or conditions.
 Normal forms help us to make a good database design.
 Generally, we organize the data up to the third normal form.
-We rarely use the fourth and fifth normal form.
+We rarely use the fourth and fifth normal forms.

 To understand normal forms consider the following unnormalized database table.
-Now we will normalize the data of below table using normal forms.
+Now we will normalize the data in the below table using normal forms.

 First Normal Form (1NF)

 A database table is said to be in 1NF if it contains no repeating fields/columns.
 The process of converting the UNF table into 1NF is as follows:

 Separate the repeating fields into new database tables along with the key from the unnormalized database table.

 The primary key of new database tables may be a composite key

-1NF of above UNF table is as follows:
+1NF of the above UNF table is as follows:

 Second Normal Form (2NF)

 A database table is said to be in 2NF if it is in 1NF and contains only those fields/columns that are functionally dependent(means the value of the field is determined by the value of another field(s)) on the primary key.
 In 2NF we remove the partial dependencies of any non-key field.The process of converting the database table into 2NF is as follows:

-Remove the partial dependencies(A type of functional dependency where a field is only functionally dependent on the part of primary key) of any non-key field.
+Remove the partial dependencies(A type of functional dependency where a field is only functionally dependent on the part of the primary key) of any non-key field.

 If field B depends on field A and vice versa.
-Also for a given value of B, we have only one possible value of A and vice versa, Then we put the field B into new database table where B will be the primary key and also marked as a foreign key in a parent table.
+Also for a given value of B, we have only one possible value of A and vice versa, Then we put the field B into a new database table where B will be the primary key and also marked as a foreign key in a parent table.

-2NF of above 1NF tables is as follows:
+2NF of the above 1NF tables is as follows: